-If you want to sell privately, there are numerous possible routes: online is probably the easiest, using sites such as eBay, Auto Trader or Carfused.
-Or you may prefer to use the classified ads in your local paper.
+If you want to sell privately, there are numerous possible routes: online is probably the easiest, but you could also use the classified ads in your local paper.

 To help you get an idea of how much you should aim to sell your car for, try our free car valuation tool.

 Getting your advert right could be key to making a private sale at the right price.

 There’s no point making exaggerated claims about your car, or setting an unrealistic price: you’ll just end up with a lot of disappointed potential buyers and no sale.

 Britain’s used-car market is huge, so your price has to be competitive.
 To get an idea of a realistic price, compare your car with those of the same make, model, age, and with a similar number of miles on the clock.